Boulton's Birds - Part Six

 To return to this page use your back button.

 Of the twenty-seven variants of the pattern, seven were printed in gold.
-The first of these gold printed versions, PARROT 3018, is shown on the right.

-Notice that on different variants, the birds are painted in different ways and colours so as to contrast well with the ground colour.
-On the gold-printed version shown here, one of the two parrots is painted in RUBY LUSTRE, which, as you can see, contrasts well with its ELECTRIC BLUE ground.
+Notice that on different variants the birds are painted in different ways and colours so as to contrast well with the ground colour.
+On the gold-printed version shown here, one of the two parrots is painted in RUBY LUSTRE, which, as you can see, contrasts particularly well with its ELECTRIC BLUE ground.

-To see the gold printed example fit your device's screen and/or to enlarge, click or tap on it.
+To see the gold printed example fit your device's screen and/or to enlarge,

 To return to this page, use your back button.